z4kn4fein/stashbox/README.md

 **Features**:

  - Fluent interface and attributes for easier configuration
- - Supports member injection and invocation of injection methods
- - Child container creation
+ - Child container
  - Lifetime scopes
  - Conditional resolution
- - IDisposable objects created by Stashbox will be disposed by the container automatically
+ - IDisposable object tracking
- - Supports the resolution of IEnumerable, arrays
+ - Special type resolution like IEnumerable, arrays, `Lazy<T>`, generics
- - Supports the resolution of `Lazy<T>`
- - Supports open generic types
- - Resolution by custom factory delegates
- - Supports remapping
  - Custom resolvers can be added
  - Can be extended by container extensions
- - Dependency overrides

 **Supported platforms**: